2026 Conference Program

 1:30 p.m. to 3:30 p.m.

-Who should attend: PCB Designer/Design Engineer, Hardware Engineer, SI Engineer
+Who should attend: PCB Designer/Design Engineer, System Designer, Hardware Designer, SI Designer, Test Engineer

 1:30 p.m. to 3:30 p.m.

-Who should attend: PCB Designer/Design Engineer, System Designer, Hardware Engineer, Assembly Engineer/Operator
+Who should attend: PCB Designer/Design Engineer, Systems Designer, Hardware Engineer, SI Engineer, Test Engineer

 Target audience: Beginner, Intermediate, Advanced